-3 + 1 wrong pellets = -4 points
+3 + 1 wrong pellets = -4 points 5 unsucessful pair pellets = -5 points

-5 unsucessful pair pellets = -5 points Total Score = 11 points.
+Total Score = 11 points.

-- 5.4 The competition time for each robot pair starts from the moment the judges give the signal to move off from the starting area. - 5.5 At the end of the competition time, only pellets in the pockets will be counted.
-Pellets that are still held by or left in/on the robots will not be counted. - 5.6 The starting procedure of the robot should be simple and must not offer a choice of strategies to the handler.
+- 5.5 The competition time for each robot pair starts from the moment the judges give the signal to move off from the starting area. - 5.6 At the end of the competition time, only pellets in the pockets will be counted.
+Pellets that are still held by or left in/on the robots will not be counted. - 5.7 The starting procedure of the robot should be simple and must not offer a choice of strategies to the handler.
 The robots shall be placed within the Start Areas.
 The "Master" robot shall be started by pressing a "start" button once by one handler under the officials' instructions.
 The "Master" robot will then instruct/command the "Slave" robot to start.

 Failure of the "Slave" robot to start immediately after the Master has started (moved off) at the begining of the competition will incur a penalty of 10 points and constitute 1 restart.
 Manual starting of any robot after the initial Master start will consititute 1 restart.
-Throughout the duration of the robot's performance, the handler shall not enter any information into the robot. - 5.7 Each team is allowed a maximum of 5 restarts.
+Throughout the duration of the robot's performance, the handler shall not enter any information into the robot.

+- 5.8 Each team is allowed a maximum of 5 restarts.
 All restarts require the approval of the presiding Judges before the robot(s) can be removed from the arena.
-The team will be disqualified if the robots were handled within the arena without approval. - 5.8 In general, restarts are only allowed when robots crash or are out of control. - 5.9 Robots that are restarted in the start area will have any coloured pellet that it is carrying or moving/pushing by the robot be removed from the platform.
+The team will be disqualified if the robots were handled within the arena without approval. - 5.9 In general, restarts are only allowed when robots crash or are out of control. - 5.10Robots that are restarted in the start area will have any coloured pellet that it is carrying or moving/pushing by the robot be removed from the platform.
 The pellets will not be returned back to the platform.
-The final decision of which exact pellets are to be removed will rest with the judges. - 5.10Team members will not be allowed to handle the coloured pellets.
-Only officials are allowed to handle the coloured pellets in any situation (e.g. to clear the delivery area, re-site a coloured pellet etc...)

-- 5.11If a robot handler elects to retire because of technical problems, there will be no appeal for a second attempt. - 5.12If only one robot remains in the competition, there will be no more restarts for the team. - 5.13Only one pair of robot handlers per entry is allowed.
-The same robot handlers from a previous entry are not allowed to handle another entry's robots. - 5.14Prizes will only be awarded to the top 3 teams with the top 3 positive overall scores.
+The final decision of which exact pellets are to be removed will rest with the judges. - 5.11Team members will not be allowed to handle the coloured pellets.
+Only officials are allowed to handle the coloured pellets in any situation (e.g. to clear the delivery area, re-site a coloured pellet etc...) - 5.12If a robot handler elects to retire because of technical problems, there will be no appeal for a second attempt. - 5.13If only one robot remains in the competition, there will be no more restarts for the team. - 5.14Only one pair of robot handlers per entry is allowed.
+The same robot handlers from a previous entry are not allowed to handle another entry's robots. - 5.15A robot which correctly delivers at least 5 pairs of pallets qualifies itself for a prize.
+Prizes will only be awarded to the top 3 teams from different institutions with the top 3 positive overall scores of more than 10.